ammaritiz/LexisNexisHackathon17/README.md

 The details about our updates of this milestone is included in the [SERVICE Document](documents/SERVICE.md).

+### Deployment

+In this milestone, the steps and details for our project to deploy is include in [DEPLOYMENT Document](documents/DEPLOY.md).

 ### Screencast Demo

 Our Bot Milestone is demonstrated in this demo on youtube and can be accessed in [here](https://youtu.be/gZ3FrKAC1VQ).